OUR LEADERSHIP

 With more than 28 years of leadership experience at DOE and Department of Defense facilities, her background includes support and technical operations, as well as project management.
 Before joining the Laboratory, Cynthia served as manager of functional resources at Bechtel Power Company’s Vogtle Nuclear Power Plant Units 3 and 4 construction project.

-Rivera holds a M.S. in communication studies and a certificate in business management, both from the University of Nevada, Las Vegas.
+Rivera holds an M.S. in communication studies and a certificate in business management, both from the University of Nevada, Las Vegas.

-Fox has a Ph.D. and a M.S. in inorganic chemistry from the University of Colorado, Boulder, and a B.S. in chemistry from Lewis and Clark College in Oregon.
+Fox has a Ph.D. and an M.S. in inorganic chemistry from the University of Colorado, Boulder, and a B.S. in chemistry from Lewis and Clark College in Oregon.

-As chief human resources officer, Durham has responsibility for the development of human resources strategies, programs and initiatives, including Lab Culture and Diversity, Equity and Inclusion.
-As HR associate director, he leads the HR organization and manages a team of ~100 personnel and a budget of ~$15M with responsibility for Compensation and Benefits, Human Resources Operations, Talent Acquisition, Workforce and Organization Development, Training, Military and Veterans Programs and the Livermore Laboratory Employee Services Association.
+As chief human resources officer, Durham has responsibility for the development of human resources strategies, programs and initiatives, including Lab Culture.
+As HR associate director, he leads the HR organization and manages a team of ~150 personnel and a budget of ~$30 million with responsibility for Compensation and Benefits, Human Resources Operations, Talent Acquisition, Workforce and Organization Development, Training, Military and Veterans Programs and the Livermore Laboratory Employee Services Association.
 Durham also serves on key institutional and external committees, and interfaces extensively with the Department of Energy and the National Nuclear Security Administration.

-Durham has over 20 years of experience in Human Resources, including working as the Human Resources business unit manager at Nuclear Fuel Services in Erwin, Tennessee; supporting Duke Energy’s Nuclear Generation Department, operating out of the Oconee Nuclear Station; and helping to lead the Duke Energy enterprise diversity and inclusion function.
+Durham has over 20 years of experience in Human Resources, including working as the Human Resources business unit manager at Nuclear Fuel Services in Erwin, Tennessee and supporting Duke Energy’s Nuclear Generation Department, operating out of the Oconee Nuclear Station.

 Durham holds an M.B.A. in Human Resources Management from Gardner-Webb University and a Certified Labor Relations Leader certificate from Michigan State University.